 The Faculty of Law has a strong and distinct international profile both in education and research.
 Our faculty is an inspiring and lively place where enthusiastic and inquisitive researchers attempt to find answers to the important legal issues of today.
 Researchers are able to flourish in the faculty’s vibrant academic community.
 They develop their own research projects, within the contours set by the faculty’s research programme.
-Research is focused on the study of the role of law in an increasingly globalised society.

 Research involves studying both institutional and substantive developments in the process of Europeanisation and globalisation and the role of the national legal order therein.
 This takes place by means of comparative research and research in the field of European law, international economic law and human rights in a multidisciplinary and interdisciplinary context.
 To this end, various research methods are applied whereby more traditional methods are combined with empirical research methods.